Hardness of RNA Folding Problem with Four Symbols: Hardness of Dyck Edit Distance Problem

 \section{Hardness of Dyck Edit Distance Problem}

-In this section, we shift our focus to the Dyck edit distance problem.
-We will present a simple reduction from RNA folding problem (with alphabet size 4) to Dyck edit distance problem (with alphabet size 10).
-This leads to a much simplified and improved proof for a conditional lower bound of Dyck edit distance based on the conjectured hardness $k$-clique (the previous proof presented in \cite{ABV15} requires 48 symbols).
+In this section, we consider the Dyck edit distance problem.
+The goal of this section is to present a simple reduction from RNA folding problem (with alphabet size 4) to Dyck edit distance problem (with alphabet size 10).

-{\bf Dyck Edit Distance.} Given $S \in (\Sigma \cup \Sigma')^n$, the goal of the Dyck edit distance problem is to find a minimum number of edit operations (insertion, deletion, and substitution) that transform $S$ into a string in the Dyck context free language.
+\paragraph{Dyck Edit Distance.} Recall that the Dyck edit distance problem asks for the minimum number of edits to transform a given string to a well-balanced parentheses of s different types.
+The formal definition of the problem is as follows.
+Given $S \in (\Sigma \cup \Sigma')^n$, the goal of the Dyck edit distance problem is to find a minimum number of edit operations (insertion, deletion, and substitution) that transform $S$ into a string in the Dyck context free language.